Customizing

 Sass variables (anchor)

-The Sass variables used for property values can be customized using overrides as follows:
+All the Sass variables with !default values can be customized using overrides as follows:

 @use 'stylemods/scss' with (